valkey-io/valkey-doc/docs/management/security/acl.md

 ## How passwords are stored internally

-Redis internally stores passwords hashed with SHA256.
+Valkey internally stores passwords hashed with SHA256.
 If you set a password and check the output of `ACL LIST` or `ACL GETUSER`, you'll see a long hex string that looks pseudo random.
 Here is an example, because in the previous examples, for the sake of brevity, the long hex string was trimmed: